 The decision to file for divorce is difficult and deeply personal.
 Child custody negotiations, for example, can be extremely contentious.
 Asset and debt division is not only technically complicated, but also emotionally challenging.

 You may have many questions and concerns, but find it difficult to know what information from friends and family you can trust.
 The law can be complex, and your loved ones may not have the tools necessary to help you.
 Moreover, because they may know your partner, it may be hard to confide fully in them.
 While divorce can be draining, representation from a lawyer who is easy to talk to and keeps you informed may make a painful experience easier.

 I provide clear answers to all of your legal questions and give you consistent updates about your case.
-My goal is to provide aggressive and effective advocacy, while still offering you attentive and understanding service.Divorce in the Bay Area
+As a San Jose divorce attorney, my goal is to provide aggressive and effective advocacy, while still offering you attentive and understanding service.Divorce in the Bay Area

 To file for divorce in Santa Clara County, either you or your spouse must have been a California resident for six months and a resident of Santa Clara County for three months immediately preceding the filing.
 Under California Family Code section 2310, divorce is granted for either (1) irreconcilable differences or (2) proven incurable insanity.

 California is a community property state.
 This means that except where a specific statute says otherwise, all property acquired by a spouse during the marriage while living in California is shared 50-50.
 California also recognizes “quasi-community property” which is property acquired while parties live in a non-community property state.
 When parties move to California and divorce, this property will be treated as community property.
 Unless the parties formally agree otherwise, the court must divide community property equally.
 Property owned by a spouse before marriage and property acquired after separation (including profits or rent) remains separate.
 While some states use rules of equitable distribution, in California, judges divide all community assets and debts evenly.